VK432/Dynamic-Traffic-Lights/README.md

 **Done as part of a group project at The University of Bristol**

 Either download and run the compiled application.macosx or application.win32.
-To edit the program first dowload and install Processing(https://processing.org/download/), then download the traffic.pde and data folder.
+To edit the program first dowload and install Processing(https://processing.org/download/), then download the traffic folder and run the traffic.pde.
 A full descrption of how the different dynamic traffic light systems work is availabe in the FinalPresentation.pptx(Reading the notes for each slide of necessary detail).

 ### Brief overview